Herman W. Hanson: Early life

-Herman W. Hanson was born on January 30, 1859, near Wheel Post Office in Harford County, Maryland.
-The family moved to Baltimore when he was four and he attended the Lutheran Parochial School.
+Herman W. Hanson was born on January 30, 1859, near Wheel Post Office in Harford County, Maryland, to Sophia (née Gunther) and Thomas Hanson.
+His father was a sailor who ran a dairy business in Baltimore.
+The family moved to Baltimore when Hanson was four and he attended the Lutheran Parochial School.
 He took a course at Bryant & Stratton's Business College.

 Career

 At the age of 16, Hanson worked in the dairy business owned by his father.
 He then worked as a clerk in Baltimore and later as a canner in Abingdon.
+In 1881, he moved to Harford County and worked as a farmer and canner.

 Hanson was a Democrat.
 He served as a member of the Maryland House of Delegates, representing Harford County from 1898 to 1900.

 Personal life

-Hanson married Amelia (or Emilie) Emmord on October 4, 1881.
+Hanson married Amelia (or Emilie) Emmord, daughter of Frederick Emmord, on October 4, 1881.
 She died in 1903.
-They had five daughters and two sons.
+They had eight children, including Amelia, Ada, Irene, Ruth and Emmord.
 Hanson married Louise M. Heiss.
 She died in September 1938.
+He was a member of the Lutheran Church.

 Herman died on December 28, 1938, at his home in Edgewood.
 He was buried at Trinity Lutheran Cemetery in Joppa.